Mobile Live Streaming: How to Live Stream from a Mobile Phone

 5. Be Smart with the “Selfie” Camera

-By holding your camera at an arm’s length, you can maintain a natural appearance of your facial features.
+By holding your camera at an arm’s length, you can maintain the natural appearance of your facial features.
 This approach will produce more flattering results.

 Watching Broadcasts on a Mobile Device